usdigitalresponse/usdr-gost/docs/setup-gmail.md

 # GMail Setup

 > [!WARNING]
 > Email setup is generally not required for local development, unless you're directly working on email templates or sending.
+Note that with this setup you will send real emails — please ensure you don't have real external email addresses in your database that you could accidentally mail.
+Please revert these environment variables to disable email sending anytime you're not actively developing email.

 Users log into the app by means of a single-use link that is sent to their email.
 In order to set your app up to send this email, you'll need to setup an App Password in Gmail.